Talkdesk/pr-police/README.md

 Debug flag used to enable more verbose logging.
 Default: `false`

 ##### `DAYS_TO_RUN`
 Which days of the week to run on.
-Default: `Monday,Tuesday,Wednedsay,Thursday,Friday`
+Default: `Monday,Tuesday,Wednesday,Thursday,Friday`

 ##### `GH_TOKEN`
 The github account token to access the repos.
 Required.